pooyahrtn/ChatBot/README.md

 ## Populate Database

 1. **Add questions**: </br>
-    Questions are things come from server. they can be greeting, or the end converstation.</br>
+    Questions are things come from the server. they can be a greeting message, or the end converstation.</br>
     by POST [/add_quesition]() you can add this converstations. later we will add possible answers to it. post params are
     ```javascript
     {
-        "text": "text you wanna ask, or tell.", // min_length=10 *required*
+        "text": String, // REQUIRED min_length=10 the question, or message you wanna show
-        "is_starter": "if it's greeting"
+        "is_starter": Boolean
     }
     ```

 2. **Add possible answers**: </br>

-    After you entered appropriate questions, you should add possible answers.<br>
+    After you entered appropriate questions, you should add the possible answers.<br>
-    Each possible should has a specific type, which can be image, text, voice or video.<br>
+    Each possible answer should has a specific type, which can be an image, text, voice or video.<br>
-    If answer type is an option, you should pass **is_option** proprty to true, and backend expect you to pass **body** parameter.<br>
+    If the answer type is an option, you should pass **is_option** proprty to true, and backend expect you to pass **body** parameter.<br>
     **For not text** types, body is the url of the content you wanna show to user.<br>
-    **IMPORTANT**: if you not pass the next_question, converstaion will be ended.
+    **IMPORTANT**: if you not pass the next_question, the converstaion will be ended.
      POST [/add_answer]()
     ```javascript
     {